dalunacrobate/Dalunacrobate/README.md

 About me :
 - 🚀 French Python developper.
-- 💻 Passionate about Threat-Intelligence, Osint, reconnaissance.
+- 💻 Passionate about Osint, reconnaissance, Intelligence.
 - 🔭 Currently working on <strong>DaProfiler</strong>
 - 🔍 Looking to collaborate on <strong>Osint Projects</strong>